 Frequency

-The EC shall meet face to face to do the business of NLTAPA at least three times annually, including one meeting during the summer annual conference and another in conjunction with the winter business meeting in January.
+The EC shall meet face to face to do the business of NLTAPA at leas three times annually, including one meeting during the NLTAPA conference and another in conjunction with the winter business meeting.
 Additional meetings or conference calls may be called as needed at times and locations to be selected by the President with advice from the EC.

 Quorum

-A quorum of at least a majority of the voting members of the EC, including at least two of the three voting officers, shall be present for purposes of conducting EC business.
+A quorum of at least a majority of the voting members of the EC, including at least two of the three elected Officers, shall be present for purposes of conducting EC business.

 Notification

-The schedule and agenda for all EC face to face business meetings shall be posted at least seven days in advance of any meeting on the NLTAPA Web site.
-The dates of EC conference calls shall be posted on the NLTAPA Web site at least seven days in advance of any meeting, with contact information for the President, to request more details.
+The schedule and agenda for all EC face to face business meetings shall be posted electronically as directed by the EC at least seven days in advance of any meeting.
+The dates of EC conference calls shall be posted electronically at least seven days in advance of any meeting, with contact information for the President, to request more details.

 Agenda items

 The President shall set agendas for EC meetings in consultation with the EC.
-Any Active Member of the Association may place an item on the agenda by contacting his or her regional representative or the NLTAPA President.
+Any member of NLTAPA may place an item on the agenda by contacting his or her regional representative or the NLTAPA President.

 Open meetings

-All business meetings of the EC, including conference calls, shall be open to the Membership.
+All business meetings of the EC, including conference calls, shall be open to the membership.
 Such members have a voice but no vote at EC meetings.

 Minutes of EC meetings

-Minutes of all EC meetings shall be prepared and posted on the NLTAPA Web site by the Secretary of NLTAPA or their designee in a timely fashion.
+Minutes of all EC meetings shall be prepared and posted electronically, as directed by the EC, by the Secretary of NLTAPA or their designee in a timely fashion.
 Minutes shall be considered complete when approved by the EC.
 The Secretary or their designee shall notify NLTAPA members when minutes have been posted.

 ARTICLE 7 Elections